 In the base controller.php file, first we will import the library that has all the controller code through jimport function on line 13. jimport is normally used in joomla to pull in a library.
 Now coming to the class definition in which the name of the class is Breed, which is the name of our component, along with “Controller”, this is how a controller is named in joomla, which it tries to load.
 This class is extending JController class, which is the base class which joomla makes available for controllers.

 On line 14, there is a function definition called “display”, which is responsible for pulling the breeds view and sending it to joomla for displaying in browser.

 Next in this method, on line 11, we are calling the getApplication() method of JFactory class to get the view and here again we are using the PHP method chaining concept.
-Through getCmd method, we are trying to get the view from the url are passing it the default value of “breeds”, if it didn’t find any view request.
+Through the getCmd method, we are trying to get the view from the url are passing it the default value of “breeds”, if it didn’t find any view requests.
 What this means is, if you are on the component main page by opening it using index.php?option=com_breed and you are not passing it any view, like, view=breeds, still it will load the default provided view, i.e, “breeds”.
 Next we set the view and call the parent display method to display this view.
-You can set the $cachable = true in the display() the parameter to load the cached version of the view or page, but by default it is set to false.
+You can set the $cachable = true in the display() parameter to load the cached version of the view or page, but by default it is set to false.

 defined('_JEXEC') or die;

 When a request is made in Joomla, it ends up displaying html code in browser.
 That’s why the purpose of developing a component is to display the information on the browser that we want our users to see and the component can contain a single page or dozens of pages or views.
 Joomla handles views along with controllers, in the following way.

 We will call our breeds component to load in browser by the url, index.php?option=com_breed .
 When we call our component, it tries to load the default view as declared in the base controller ,like this: